 Regular reminders help caregivers reduce stress

-While caring for your older adult, you might run into stressful situations, annoyances, and arguments on a regular basis.
+While caring for your older adult, you may encounter stressful situations, annoyances, and arguments regularly.

-One way to reduce caregiving stress and the physical damage it causes is to regularly remind yourself what’s important, to let go of negativity, or to take a brief time-out.
+One way to reduce caregiving stress and the physical damage it causes is to regularly remind yourself of what’s important, let go of negativity, or take a brief time-out.

 But how can you remember to take moments to de-stress when every day is so hectic?

-We found a simple, fast, and free solution – use the smartphone alarm that’s already at your fingertips.
+We found a simple, fast, and free solution: use the smartphone alarm already at your fingertips.

 Using your smartphone alarm to remind yourself to breathe, relax, or think about an inspiring quote is an effective way to reduce stress and improve health.